ManuelKabashi/C-Calculator/README.md

 # C-Calculator
-a simple c++ calculator that works on the terminal
+A simple c++ calculator that works on the terminal.